 (3) Includes the amortized cost basis of closed portfolios of prepayable securities designated in hedging relationships in which the hedged item is the last layer of principal expected to be remaining throughout the hedge term.
-As of March 31, 2019, and December 31, 2018, respectively, the amortized cost basis of this portfolio was \$1.0 billion and \$810 million, the amount of the designated hedged items was \$250 million and \$192 million and the cumulative basis adjustments associated with these hedges was \$2 million and \$6 million.
+As of June 30, 2019, the Company did not have any prepayable securities designated in last-of-layer hedging relationships.
+As of December 31, 2018, the amortized cost basis of this portfolio was \$810 million, the amount of the designated hedged items was \$192 million and the cumulative basis adjustments associated with these hedges was \$6 million.